Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Mitigation: Certification with rounded interval arithmetic

-\paragraph{Application: Linear classifiers.} We can use the PyInterval library~\cite{pyinterval} that performs rounded interval arithmetic to compute sound $\underline{R}$ for linear classifiers~\cite{cohen2019certified}.
-Our attack success rates for randomly initialized linear classifiers (Section~\ref{sec:exp:linear}) drop to 0\% uniformly for all dimensions.
+We offer example applications of Theorem~\ref{thm:mitigation} on linear classifiers in both weak and strong threat models, with 64-bit floating-point arithmetic.
+We use the PyInterval library~\cite{pyinterval} that performs rounded interval arithmetic to compute sound $\underline{R}$ and $\overline{\|\boldsymbol{\delta}\|}$ for linear classifiers~\cite{cohen2019certified}.
+Our attack success rates for randomly initialized linear classifiers (Section~\ref{sec:exp:linear}) drop to 0\% for all dimensions in both threat models.

 In sum, our theoretical and empirical results provide support for mitigating attacks against exact robustness certifications~\cite{cohen2019certified}.
+However, we should also note that our certificate $\underline{R}$ is both practically and theoretically safe in the strong threat model.
+In the weak threat model, the rounding errors introduced in calculating the norm of perturbation could potentially invalidate the soundness of $\underline{R}$.
+Nontheless, $\underline{R}$ should still mitigate most attacks in practice, as we have shown for linear classifiers.